YauhKaz/rsschool-cv/cv.md

 1. **Kozenkov Evgen**
 2. **Phone:** +375 29 291 01 44
    **email:** klon19892@gmail.com
 3. **Summary**
-    I'm an engineer according to my university education, and I can definitely say I always like to make smth, e.g. electrical circuitsatics or configurations.
-Unfortunately, once I had to change activity field for personal reasons and I've become a sales manager.
-Two years ago, I decided to continue to work in my technical specialty.
-I studied all the possible courses, trainings, additional education.
-After it, I realized development is the closest area for me.
+    I’m an engineer according to my university  degree, and I can definitely say I keen on smth like electrical circuitsatics or configurations.
+Unfortunately, because of personal reasons I had to change activity field  and I’ve become a sales manager.
+Two years ago I decided to continue working in my technical specialty.
+I studied all the possible courses, trainings, passed additional education.
+Later I realized that development area is much  closer for me.
 Therefore, I applied for BSUIR retraining courses.
-Considering my work experience (included the sales field), I can definitely say I'm a hardworking person with good communication skills.
+Considering my work experience (including the sales field), I can definitely say I’m a hardworking person with good communication skills.
+I like to set goals and see real results of my work.
+That is why I think this position fits me and I would be a good PM forging communication between developers and customers.
     It's important to me:
     - personal growth;
     - interesting projects;